Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks.md

 - **Universal creature decoy**: Makes the creature decoy work on all predators.
 - **Destructible Drooping Stingers**: Allows destroying Drooping Stingers with a knife.
 - **Propulsion Cannon Can Grab Fruit**.
+- **Smoke clears on open**: Opening the top hatch of the life pod clears the smoke inside.

 ---